 Check online for appliances, light fixtures, ceiling fans, special doors and windows, and finish materials.
 While you may not choose to order online, you can at least do some comparison shopping; and you may find local dealers of which you were unaware.

 Investigate all your materials options.
 For instance, if you are painting the trim work, there are options that are much less expensive than wood, many of which will provide a better finish with less effort.
 There are molded trims that look great and, once painted, can’t be distinguished from real wood.
 Some of these materials, however, do not do well in high moisture areas and especially don’t like getting wet.
-In such cases you’re better off with wood.
+In such cases you are better off with wood.

 Use your computer to check for substitute and less expensive options for all your material needs.
 There are some great sources of information where you can compare materials, costs, and ease of installation.